MollyH1391/TektonCI-CD-pipeline/tektonhub-ci-cd-pipl/README.md

 - pipelinerun: [run-tektonhub-ci-cd-pipeline.yaml](https://github.com/MollyH1391/TektonCI-CD-pipeline/blob/8eef94df49c096f1ef3508bd8364d204af22bec8/tektonhub-ci-cd-pipl/pipelines/run-tektonhub-ci-cd-pipeline.yaml)
     - Bind the service account and PVC
+    - Instantiate and execute pipeline on cluster

-### Results:
+### Result
-The following output can be expected.
+The following outcome can be expected: a Node.js app deployed to a GKE cluster, and its deployment status can be confirmed using the kubectl command.

 ```bash
  kubectl get deployments.apps nodejs-hello-world